Lymphedema: What Are Your Surgical Options?

 - Lymphaticovenous anastomosis (also referred to as lymphovenous bypass): Your surgeon uses microsurgical techniques and equipment to reroute your lymphatic system, bypassing damaged nodes and connecting lymphatic channels directly into your veins.
 The lymphovenous bypass is an outpatient surgery.
 You can return to regular activity within a few days.

 - Vascularized lymph node transfer surgery (lymphovenous transplant): Your surgeon transplants a group of lymph nodes from a healthy part of your body to the affected area, effectively rewiring the lymphatic system.
-This is an inpatient procedure with a recovery time of a few days before resuming regular activity.
+This is an inpatient procedure with a recovery time of a few days before you can resumie regular activity.

 - Charles procedure (skin grafts): Affected tissue is removed and your surgeon uses part of it as skin grafts to repair the area.
 Skin grafts require more extensive care of the surgical site after your procedure, and it can take up to one month to return to normal activity.

-Dr. Aliu stresses that while there is no full recovery, these treatment options significantly lower the swelling and discomfort caused by lymphedema.
+While there is no full recovery for lymphedema, these treatment options significantly lower swelling and discomfort.
 Talk to your doctor about the best treatment options for you.
 Find out more about treatment options at Johns Hopkins.